Some surprisingly good life lessons

 For eight years, people raved about Game of Thrones.
 I didn’t watch one of the 73 episodes that ran from 2011 to 2019.

-Just before Christmas 2020, a friend insisted I watch a handful of episodes, on the promise that I’d be hooked.
-As we were still in the grips of the UK’s pandemic lockdown, I had little else to do over Christmas, so in I dived.
+Just before Christmas 2020, a friend insisted I watch a handful of episodes on the promise that I’d be hooked.
+As the UK was still in the grips of a pandemic lockdown I had little else to do over Christmas, so in I dived.

 Game of Thrones was nothing like I had imagined.
-I binge-watched the entire series and could easily watch it all again.
+I binge-watched the entire series in a couple of months and could easily watch it all again.

-It’s also wildly entertaining, butt-clenchingly shocking, and makes for compelling viewing.
+It’s also wildly entertaining, butt-clenchingly shocking and makes for compelling, obsessive viewing.

 I wanted to share some of this wisdom with you.

 A dragon cannot be killed with fire

 Imagine that fire is the struggle we face in life, and the dragon is you.